LONDON, NEW LIFE: Part 21

 Love is merely a madness; and, I tell you, deserves a dark house and a whip as madmen do: and the reason why they are not so punished and cured is that the lunacy is so ordinary that the whippers are in love too.
 (Shakespeare: As You Like It)

-When in love, truly, deeply, madly - especially madly - the painter-part of my brain tends to go sulky, timid and passive.
+When in love, truly, deeply, madly - especially madly - the painter-part of my brain goes sulky, timid and passive.
 Unlike Picasso, damn him, whose every love affair produced surges of visual invention, I haven't got many images to show for those periods of my life taken over by the monsoon wind.
 On the other hand, verbal brain cells go into overdrive.
 Words flow out of feverish head into ever-ready pen, covering acres of paper, journals, poems, letters, filling up daydream and nightdream space.
 It's a kind of disease.
 No, not kind of: it is a disease for which there is no cure but time.
 I have caught and embraced this illness three times and that's more than enough for one life.
 I never wanted to be cured and neither common sense, morality, feminism, literature, art or psychology made the slightest bit of difference to my symptoms, too painfully ecstatic to be relinquished for the sake of mere contentment.
 Today, in the future of that past, I'm cured, but I cherish the residue of that dis-ease, the rich compost heap in which I hope some exotic flowers will grow before my time is up.

 Courtship, dating, romantic build-up?
 I don't think these rituals were ever part of my experience of grown-up relationships.
 For me, there was either something or nothing, immediately.
 It didn't happen often but if I met a particular kind of gaze (always a male gaze) set into a particular kind of face, that was it.
 In spite of all the Hollywood movies which had accompanied my American adolescence, I didn't believe love and marriage went together like horse and carriage.
 Love and sex, yes.
 Sex without love, okay, occasionally.
 But real McCoy lovers' love without sex?
 Inconceivable.
 The desire to be bodily joined, in-corpor-ated with the bearer of The Gaze was overwhelming, irrefutable and distracting.